Universality of dilute solutions of ring polymers in the thermal crossover region between $\theta$ and athermal solvents: Introduction

 \item[(i)] Undoubtedly, the most significant finding of experimental~\cite{Roovers1985,Lutz1986,Kovacs1987,Takano2009,Vlassopoulos2015}, analytical~\cite{descloizeaux1981,Grosberg2000}, and computational~\cite{Jang2003,Narros2013,Li2016} studies is that the $\theta$-temperature for solutions of rings, $\Theta_R$, is less than that for linear polymer solutions, $\Theta_L$, in identical solvents.
 In other words, at a given temperature, a ring polymer would experience effectively better solvent conditions than a linear chain with the same molecular weight.
 For instance, the $\theta$-temperature for a solution of polystyrene rings with weight-average molar mass $M_w = 161 000$ g/mol in $d_{12}$-cyclohexane was estimated to be $31.5 \pm 1^\circ$C, whereas a value of 38.3$^\circ$C was found for its linear counterpart~\cite{Vlassopoulos2015}.
 Cyclization consequently leads in this case to the lowering of the $\theta$-temperature by about 6.8$^\circ$C.

 \item[(ii)] It follows, not unexpectedly, as shown by several studies~\cite{Roovers1985,Takano2009,Vlassopoulos2015,descloizeaux1981,Deguchi1997,Narros2013,Li2016,Gartner2019} that the second virial coefficient $B_2$ for ring polymer solutions is positive at $\Theta_L$.
 Experiments carried out at $\Theta_L$ by \citet{Takano2009} reveal that $B_2$ scales as $M^{-0.34}$, confirming the earlier analytical prediction of \citet{Deguchi1997}.
-By careful off-lattice Monte Carlo simulations of a bead-spring chain model for rings, \citet{Li2016} have established that at $\Theta_L$, the second virial coefficient scales with the number of beads $N$ as, $B_2 \sim N^{-1/2}$, for rings with small bead-numbers due to 3-body interactions (as in the case of linear chains), but crosses over to $N^{-0.34}$ for larger rings.
+By careful off-lattice Monte Carlo simulations of a bead-spring chain model for rings, \citet{Li2016} have established that at $\Theta_L$, the second virial coefficient for rings with small bead-numbers scales with the number of beads $N$ as $B_2 \sim N^{-1/2}$ due to 3-body interactions (as in the case of linear chains), but crosses over to $N^{-0.34}$ for larger rings.
 The improved solvent quality for ring polymer solutions is consequently due to both 3-body interactions and to topological constraints.

 \item[(iii)] At the $\theta$-temperature for rings, $\Theta_R$, analytical results~\cite{Kramers1946,Zimm1949,Yamakawa1971}, computer simulations~\cite{Suzuki2011,Narros2013} and experiments~\cite{Kovacs1987,Vlassopoulos2015} have established that rings behave like ideal Gaussian chains and obey random-walk statistics, with the radius of gyration obeying $R_g \sim M^{1/2}$.
 At $\Theta_L$, however, the experiments of \citet{Takano2012} suggest that the radius of gyration of rings scales with molecular weight with an \textit{effective} Flory exponent, $\nu_\text{eff} =0.53$, which has also been observed in explicit solvent molecular dynamics simulations by \citet{Gartner2019}.
 In athermal solvents, on the other hand, the differences between rings and linear chains in the scaling of the radius gyration with molecular weight vanishes, and the Flory exponent becomes similar in both solutions~\cite{Takano2012,Vlassopoulos2015,Gartner2019,Zifferer2001,Suzuki2011,Narros2013}.